mautic/user-documentation/docs/users_roles/managing_roles.rst

 * **All** - this allows the Users with this Role to edit all fields relating to the Users section

+Since Mautic 5.1 there is an additional permission relating to allowing Users of Mautic to export information.
+You can set this permission within the Contact, Forms, and Reports Permissions.
+If this permission isn't set, the User won't see the options for, or be able to export information - such as lists of Contacts, Form submissions and Report data - from Mautic.

 .. note::

   User permissions restrict their view of dashboard widgets, resulting in them only seeing widgets for items or feature bundles they have permission to see.